Market Sizing Framework: Top-Down vs Bottom-Up, With Worked Examples

 The UK has around 33 million passenger cars on the road.
 Assume 50% are electric by 2030, giving around 16 million EVs.

 Industry rules of thumb suggest one public fast charger per 10 to 20 EVs, plus home chargers for around 60% of owners.
 The public charger need is 16 million divided by 15, or roughly 1 million public chargers.
-The UK currently has around 60,000 public chargers, so the gap is close to 900,000 new units by 2030.
+Working from a base of around 75,000 public chargers at the start of 2025, the gap is close to 900,000 new units by 2030.

 Approach: top-down from population.